TobiasBuchholz/Plugin.Firebase/docs/cloud_messaging.md

 ## Usage

-Take a look at the [documentation](https://github.com/xamarin/GoogleApisForiOSComponents/blob/master/docs/Firebase/CloudMessaging/GettingStarted.md) for the Xamarin.Firebase.iOS.CloudMessaging packages, because Plugin.Firebase's code is abstracted but still very similar.
+Take a look at the [documentation](https://github.com/AdamEssenmacher/GoogleApisForiOSComponents/blob/master/docs/Firebase/CloudMessaging/GettingStarted.md) for the AdamE.Firebase.iOS.CloudMessaging packages, because Plugin.Firebase's code is abstracted but still very similar.

 Since code should be documenting itself you can also take a look at the following classes:
 - [src/.../IFirebaseCloudMessaging.cs](https://github.com/TobiasBuchholz/Plugin.Firebase/blob/master/src/Shared/CloudMessaging/IFirebaseCloudMessaging.cs)